|QUALITY IMPROVEMENT PROJECT

 However, when the vaccine was ordered, it was not given to 46% of subjects.
 For subjects in whom vaccine was ordered but not administered, we were unable to discern subject specific factors leading to vaccination vs. non-vaccination.
 A reason for not administering the vaccine was only documented for a small proportion.
 After analysis was complete, EMR team noted that there was a deficiency in electronic order notification to nursing to ensure immunizations are timed to be given on day of discharge.
 Therefore, additional EMR modifications are in progress to correct this issue.
 There was a 9% rate of vaccine errors and these cases were discussed with pharmacy and safety reports were filed.
 This will need to be monitored and improved.
 Limitations of the study include lack of data about administration of vaccines in patients with DM prior to study and lack of data about reasons for not administering vaccine when ordered.

 | Conclusion|| |

 As no identifiable subject factors were identified for lack of vaccine delivery once ordered, it is clear that our inpatient vaccine delivery systems must be evaluated and improved.
 This may be due to parental refusal in the acute setting.
 Administration in the outpatient setting also needs to be addressed, where parental acceptance may be higher when patients are stable.
 In conclusion, immunization rates of PPSV23 in hospitalized patients with DM improved with use of EMR modifications and education directed materials.
 Future directions for inpatient use include emphasizing use of DM order sets and additional enhancements of EMR to ensure PPSV23 is ordered and administered on any patient with DM who is eligible and willing to receive the vaccine.

 Financial support and sponsorship

-The authors disclosed no funding related to this article.
+The authors disclosed no financial support related to this article.

 Conflicts of interest

-The authors disclosed no conflicts of interest related to this article.
+The authors disclosed no potential conflicts of interest related to this article.

 | References|| |